 Recently in a Kunker German Coin Auction, a non damaged 10 Ducat 1619 of Matthias II from Vienna, Austria in good - very fine condition, not certified by PCGS or NGC, sold for approximately $164,650.

-Very few gold medals of Coronations of European Kings, have the fascination, uniqueness and excitement of these 2 gold Obverse Die Trials.
+Very few gold medals of Coronations of European Kings, have the fascination and excitement of these 2 gold Obverse Die Trials.
 Additionally, in this case they also celebrate Matthias' rise to be the Holy Roman Emperor.
 They are historically significant and numismatically important since they document a Coronation and accession to the position of Holy Roman Emperor.

 These are both Plate Coins in the Forschner reference book: